polettix/blog/_posts/2018-01-03-some-maths-for-dobble.md

 [Rabin's irreducibility test][rabin-irr].
 You can see some example code [here][math-gf-irredux].

-More simply, you can look at some lists available in Internet (e.g.
+Simpler than this, you can look at some lists available in Internet (e.g.
 [here][hff])!

 ## Summing Up